Goals and risk tolerance

 Your comfort level could be somewhere in between.

-How much risk should you
+How much investment risk should

 Your overall risk tolerance is the lesser of the risk you are